socal-osm/postal-facilities/README.md

 # postal-facilities
-Project to map the remaining USPS post offices, post boxes, etc
+Steps:
+1. Check the remaining USPS post offices in the LA region are mapped correctly (shouldn't take more than a few minutes since they all closed)
+2. Add USPS post boxes